SEMRON/aether/docs/QUICK_START.md

 ### Failed to connect to bootstrap peer
 Check if the IP address of the initial peers is correct and the port is accessible.
 If port mapping is used then after copying the initial peers you need to change the port so from: e.g.: `/ip4/213.173.111.105/tcp/50000/p2p/QmPkcZiABVfu41yA3qTF1LpmB9z2ZqjuwjJi2TeBj6fZd6` to `/ip4/213.173.111.105/tcp/<mapped port>/p2p/QmPkcZiABVfu41yA3qTF1LpmB9z2ZqjuwjJi2TeBj6fZd6`

+### Hugging face authentication error
+`datasets.exceptions.DatasetNotFoundError: Dataset 'ILSVRC/imagenet-1k' is a gated dataset on the Hub.
+You must be authenticated to access it.`
+If you get this error it means the dataset you're trying to use is gated and you need to log in to hugging face either by calling `hf auth login` in the terminal or passing `HF_TOKEN` as an environment variable to your machine.

 ### Installation SSL: Certificate error
 ```